ballhan/personalWebsite/README.md

 # Personal-Website

-This is my personal website, including my professional profile and personal life <br /><br />
+This is my personal website, this includes my professional profile and personal life <br /><br />

-Thank LearnCode.academy for his amazing tutorial on HTML, CSS; thank Drew Ryan for his amazing tutorial on Bootstrap <br /><br />

-More features including my gym routine, diet plan will be added, this project still in progress
+Next stages: style fixes, Node.js, publish to domain